 - are not considered to be a threat to public policy, national security or the international relations of any other Schengen State, under Maltese law or the law of another Schengen State.

 If any one of the above conditions are not met, the third-country national may be denied entry by the border authorities even if in possession of a valid entry or transit visa.

 The rights of non-EU nationals legally residing in the territory of a Member State to travel within the European Union are also outlined in the EU Charter of Fundamental Rights.
 The charter asserts the right of every European citizen to move and reside freely within the territory of the Member States.
 Such rights may be granted to third-country nationals.

 Nationals of certain third countries may enter the Schengen area upon presenting their passports, provided they fulfil the entry conditions specified above.
 Nationals of certain third-countries are also required to have a visa.

-More information available on the Malta Ministry of Foreign Affairs website.
+More information regarding visas is available on the Identity Malta website.